hazelcast/hazelcast-python-client/docs/data_structures.rst

 - :class:`~hazelcast.proxy.atomic_long.AtomicLong` is a redundant and highly available distributed long value which can be updated atomically.
 - :class:`~hazelcast.proxy.atomic_reference.AtomicReference` is an atomically updated reference to an object.
 When you need to deal with a reference in a distributed environment, you can use Hazelcast AtomicReference.
 - :class:`~hazelcast.proxy.id_generator.IdGenerator` is used to generate cluster-wide unique identifiers.
 ID generation occurs almost at the speed of :func:`~hazelcast.proxy.atomic_long.AtomicLong.increment_and_get()`.
-- :class:`~hazelcast.proxy.count_down_latch.py.CountDownLatch`  is a backed-up, distributed, cluster-wide synchronization aid that allows one or more threads to wait until a set of operations being performed in other threads completes
+- :class:`~hazelcast.proxy.count_down_latch.CountDownLatch`  is a backed-up, distributed, cluster-wide synchronization aid that allows one or more threads to wait until a set of operations being performed in other threads completes

 Distributed Events